JoseJX/analogue-pocket-patches/README.md

 This patch converts `Game & Watch Gallery 3 (U,E)` to the `.pocket` format.

+This patch was updated to fix a glitch in the 'Lion' game.
+(2022/06/25)

 ROM MD5: `f1bb0127347994b46258adbda0dc0b16`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/GnW3.ips).